 6.)
 Eleanor Roosevelt speaks at Eleanor Clarke Slagle’s retirement reception.

 Eleanor Clarke Slagle is considered the “mother of occupational therapy.”
 She served in elected offices of the Society for the Promotion of Occupational Therapy from 1917-1937.

 Slagle was among a new generation of professional women.
 For me, nothing situates her place in history better than picturing Eleanor Roosevelt speaking at her retirement celebration in 1937.

-I do not know the content of Roosevelt’s remarks other than what was summarized in an AOTF newsletter.
+I do not know the content of Roosevelt’s remarks other than what was summarized in an AOTF newsletter from 2012.